Laura Fuentes

 Instructions

-1. Cut two 10-inch circles of parchment or waxed paper.
-Use one to line a 10-inch round cake pan; Reserve the second piece.
+• Cut two 10-inch circles of parchment or waxed paper.
+Use one to line a 10-inch round cake pan; reserve the second piece.

-3. Add the cream or half and half to the flour and stir, until a batter is formed.
+• Make a well in the center of the flour mixture and add the cream (or half & half) to the flour and stir, until a thick batter is formed.
 Fold in fruit or add-ins.

 Notes